 When considering these statistics it is important to think about Statistics Canada’s definition of literacy as “the information processing skills necessary to use the printed material commonly encountered at work, at home, and in the community.”

-It is also critical to remember that literacy is no longer considered an all or nothing skills.
-We now know that literacy abilities exist along a continuum.
-Community Literacy of Ontario has prepared an excellent statistical overview resource about why literacy matters in Ontario.
+It is also critical to remember that literacy is no longer considered an all or nothing skill.
+We now know that literacy abilities exist along a continuum which also includes health literacy, financial literacy, digital literacy, etc. Community Literacy of Ontario has prepared an excellent statistical overview resource about why literacy matters in Ontario.
 Visit: Literacy – Why It Matters!

 Here in Ontario, adult literacy organizations are funded by the Ministry of Advanced Education and Skills Development (MAESD).
 MAESD’s Literacy and Basic Skills (LBS) Program provides literacy, numeracy and essential skills services that help learners achieve their goals related to further education or training, employment or independence.
 LBS services are offered through almost 200 agencies at some 300 sites across the province.
 For more information please visit: http://tcu.gov.on.ca/eng/eopg/programs/lbs.html

-Based on a variety of external research sources Community Literacy of Ontario’s “Strategies of Our Own: Learner Recruitment and Retention Toolkit” identified the following common barriers to participation.
+Based on a variety of external research sources Community Literacy of Ontario has identified the following common barriers to participation.

-- Learners face a wide variety of socio-economic barriers on a daily basis such as family and work-related responsibilities, financial constraints, daycare, transportation and health barriers.
+- Learners face a wide variety of socio-economic barriers on a daily basis such as family and work-related responsibilities, financial constraints, childcare, transportation and health barriers.

 - Learners face personal barriers such as their values, perceptions, attitudes and past experiences.